YuriHeiko/MathExpressionCalculator/README.md

 </ol>

 **The description of app work**
-A user runs the app and type an expression to calculate.
+A user runs the app and types an expression to calculate.
 The application returns the evaluated result and prompt to either do another calculation or exit.

 **Incoming parameters**
-A string that represents a simple math expression that can be empty ot contain an ivalid expression.
+A string that represents a simple math expression that can be empty ot contain an invalid expression.

 **Result**
-A result of an evaluated expression or invalid format message otherwise.
+The result of the evaluated expression or error message otherwise.